 Paying off their debt has given Aja and Kelvin the time and resources to pursue what matters most to them: creating the best life possible for their daughters.

 Today, Kelvin and Aja are able to save for their own projects while also setting aside funds for their children’s education.
-Aja says at their current rate, their daughters will have money to pay for college and additional savings to put towards their first home.
+Aja said at their current rate, their daughters will have money to pay for college and additional savings to put toward their first home.